Godithiya/Kalkulator-Sederhana/README.md

-# ini adalah aplikasi kalkulator sederhana
 # ini adalah aplikasi Kalkulator-Sederhana
-# ini adalah aplikasi Kalkulator-Sederhana # this is a simple calculator application
+# this is a simple calculator application